RFID Readers and RFID Tags/labels for RFID Asset Tracking

 How RFID Asset Tracking Works

-Tagging: An RFID tag/label is attached to each asset that needs to be tracked.
+Tagging: In an RFID-based asset tracking system, an RFID tag/label is attached to each asset that needs to be tracked.

 Reading: An RFID reader emits radio waves that activate the tags within its range.